Elio M. García Jr. and Linda Antonsson: Personal life

 García and Antonsson met in 1995 while playing a game based on The Lord of the Rings over the internet.
 They were married in 2014, the same day that The World of Ice & Fire was released, 16 years after the couple had become engaged.
-García moved to Sweden in 1999, where the couple now lives in Nödinge, Ale Municipality.
+García moved to Sweden in 1999; as of 2014, the couple lived in Sweden in Nödinge, Ale Municipality.